akors/nuke-ms/README.en.txt

     $ cd nuke-ms
     $ git pull

-1.2) Download the last release from the BerliOS project page
+1.2) Download the latest release from the BerliOS project page

- TODO
+You can download the source code and a compiled win32 version of nuke-ms on the BerliOS project page from these addresses:

+    ftp://ftp.berlios.de/pub/nuke-ms/alpha/nuke-ms-0.1-src.tar.gz
+        This is the source code version of nuke-ms, with unix line endings (LF).

+    ftp://ftp.berlios.de/pub/nuke-ms/alpha/nuke-ms-0.1-win32.zip
+        This is the compiled win32 executable, with all text files hafing windows line endings (CR LF).

+Extract the files to a folder, and proceed with the installation.
+This means compiling for the source code distribution or doing nothing for the win32 version.

 ---------------------------------------------------------------------------------